HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/life_preserver.md

 # Location & Spawning

-Two Life Preservers spawn on the walls of the [Sea Traffic Control](/buildings/sea_traffic_control) building.
+Four Life Preservers spawn on the upper level of the [Cargo Ship](/buildings/cargo_ship), and one on the lower level.
 One Life Preserver also spawns in the interior of both types of [Tugboats](/buildings/tugboats).

 # Loot & More